BnetButter/hwk-mirror/README.md

 6. Cash drawer (modified Epson RJ11 interface)

+Patch Notes 3.01.003
+    General
+        - updated readme patch notes.

+Patch Notes 3.01.002
+    Features
+        - Added payment type editor.
+Accessible by cycling through "Menu Modes" on control panel.
+Note that unlike the Menu Editor which can be reinstanced to original state, the Reset button has no effect on payment type editor frame.
+Save and Apply still works as usual.
+        - "Menu Mode" button is now much more versatile.
+It will lift any SingletonType class objects passed into its constructor.
+Or any class with a "instance" class attribute.

+    General
+        - ReinstanceType __call__ method has been changed.
+Previously it destroyed the instance.
+Now it only destroys the instance's children     before calling instance.__init__
+        - Buttons on the Checkout tab for selecting a payment type has been extracted to its own class.
+Since payment types can now be edited, a new class (instance of ReinstanceType) was needed to reflect the changes in payment type.

 Patch Notes 3.01.001
     Features
         - added a button to "Control Panel" console tab that opens the cash drawer
         - POS receipt printer will print without a server connection.
         - Client devices can now freely connect/disconnect from the server.

     Bug Fixes
         - Fixed an issue where cancelling an order on the POS resulted in failure to log all subsequent orders.
         - Fixed an issue where 'reinstancing' menu selection widget broke the OrderNavigator
         - Fixed an issue where not all menu items were displayed on menu selection widget.